Ayush-Oza-ACL/NextBitMinds/docs/High-Level-Flowchart-Diagram.md

-# 📽️ High-Level-Flowchart-Diagram for Automated Video Dubbing
+# High-Level-Flowchart-Diagram for Automated Video Dubbing

-This Mermaid diagram represents the layered architecture of the video upload system with French-to-English caption translation.
+This diagram represents the layered architecture of the video upload system with French-to-English caption translation.

 ```mermaid
 graph TD